 Online library services

 The library’s digital collections can be accessed from home and include ebooks, eaudiobooks, emagazines and enewspapers.
-You can also stream films and music.
-See below for details.
+You can also stream films and music and access many online resources for children.

 Booking a library venue

 Our library venues for hire are closed and we are not currently taking bookings for future dates.
 Our venue hire team has contacted people who had an existing booking.
 To be notified when our venues become available to book, email firstname.lastname@example.org.

 The home library service continues to operate for existing home library members.
 Eligible City of Sydney residents can also apply to join the service.